The Five Destinations I Keep Coming Back To

 Orlando

 As much as I love exotic destinations and far off adventures, when I sat down to think about where I go the most often, Orlando was at the top of my list.
 Although I was 30 the first time I visited, the whimsy and wonder of Disney and Universal completely delighted me.
-And seeing the world has actually made me appreciate the effort and details that have gone into creating spots such as international showcases at Epcot and the safari and wildlife enclosures at Animal Kingdom even more.
+And seeing the world has actually made me appreciate the effort, details, and insider Disney secrets like these that have gone into creating spots such as international showcases at Epcot and the safari and wildlife enclosures at Animal Kingdom even more.
 And most of all, I love how the Magic Kingdom can make the grumpiest toddler or seen-it-all teenager giggle with glee.
 When my family needs a break from the grind of the every day, the Happiest Place on Earth definitely delivers.
-And Orlando is also one of my favourite places to give back; it’s where I discovered Give Kids the World, a non-profit that provides a week-long free Orlando vacation for seriously ill children and their families.
+And Orlando is also one of my favorite places to give back; it’s where I discovered Give Kids the World, a non-profit that provides a week-long free Orlando vacation for seriously ill children and their families.
 The morning I spent scooping ice cream for breakfast here was as exhilarating as the highest roller coaster.

 Italy